bloomberg/chromium.bb/README_en_US.txt

 kevina@gnu.org.

-If none of these dictionaries suite you (for example, maybe you want the larger dictionary but only use spelling of a word) additional dictionaries can be generated at http://app.aspell.net/create or by modifying speller/make-hunspell-dict in SCOWL.
+If none of these dictionaries suite you (for example, maybe you want the normal dictionary that also includes common variants) additional dictionaries can be generated at http://app.aspell.net/create or by modifying speller/make-hunspell-dict in SCOWL.
 Please do let me know if you end up publishing a customized dictionary.